paulcpederson/blog/contents/articles/npm-run/index.md

 ## Front End Tasks

-Now that we know the basics of how this might work, let's just into the different things that are common in front-end tooling.
+Now that we know the basics of how this might work, I'll dive into some common tasks for front-end development.
 Some of these things were a challenge to set up the first time, and some I had to write myself, but hopefully this can shorten the learning curve for those of you just starting to use npm or inspire you to try it if you're just curious.

 ### JavaScript